paulgovan/AutoDeskR-GitBook/README.md

 ## ![](https://github.com/paulgovan/AutoDeskR/blob/master/inst/images/basicSample.png?raw=true)

-This is the gitbook for the AutoDeskR package.
-Visit the project site at [http://paulgovan.github.io/AutoDeskR/.](http://paulgovan.github.io/AutoDeskR/)
+This is the gitbook companion to the AutoDeskR package.
+For more information, visit the project site at [http://paulgovan.github.io/AutoDeskR/.](http://paulgovan.github.io/AutoDeskR/)